 The Reserve Bank of India has come out with an updated guideline about resolving stressed assets on 7th June 2019.
-Revision became necessary after the Supreme Court has struck down the existing guidelines by the RBI in April this year.
+Revision became necessary after the Supreme Court struck down the existing guidelines by the RBI in April this year.

 The new guideline on resolution of stressed asset is called Prudential Framework for Resolution of Stressed Assets Directions 2019.